DipanwitaManna16/Zomato-Price-Prediction/README.md

 # Zomato-Price-Prediction
-Data cleaning,EDA and Model Building
+Predicting the price of Zomato Bangalore Resturant Data cleaning, EDA and Model Building